alex-shpak/hugo-book/README.md

   # See https://gohugo.io/content-management/comments/#configure-disqus
   # Can be overwritten by same param in page frontmatter
   BookComments = true

+  # /!\ This is an experimental feature, might be removed or changed at any time
+  # (Optional, experimental, default false) Enables portable links and link checks in markdown pages.
+  # Portable links meant to work with text editors and let you write markdown without {{< relref >}} shortcode
+  # Theme will print warning if page referenced in markdown does not exists.
+  BookPortableLinks = true
 ```

 ### Multi-Language Support